hanpari/sovereign/source/02/066_scapegoat.md

 "Oh, the demoness?
 Isn't she supposed to be cruel and heartless?
 You are lying, aren't you?"

 "She kept mentioning you fondly.
-But you have to understand that seclusion is worse for her.
-The time is running faster in her realm.
+The seclusion pains her.
+The time is running faster in the mother's realm.
 You don't wish to be called Your Majesty, aren't you?"

 "I wish one of my friends was here and called me so," Gromov replied.
 "But you are forbidden to use this one.
 Andrey Jerzinski will roll over the floor laughing if he has ever heard you."